kgateway-dev/community/CONTRIBUTOR_LADDER.md

     * May give commands to CI/CD automation.
     * May label/triage issues.

-If you'd like to become a member of the k8sgateway organization on GitHub, please open a GitHub issue in the community repository following the [template](.github/ISSUE_TEMPLATE/apply-to-be-a-member.md).
+To apply to become a member of the k8sgateway organization on GitHub, please open a GitHub issue in the community repository following the [template](.github/ISSUE_TEMPLATE/apply-to-be-a-member.md).

 ### Reviewer